CyVerse-learning-materials/astrocontainers_workshop_2018/getting_started/main.rst

 This workshop is focused on beginner-level users with little to no previous container experience.

-Intermeidate and advanced users who attend will gain a better understanding of and ability with container capabilities and resources, including deploying their own tools and extending these analyses into Cloud and HPC.
+Intermediate and advanced users who attend will gain a better understanding of and ability with container capabilities and resources, including deploying their own tools and extending these analyses into Cloud and HPC.